Makati: Demographics

 As of the 2024 census, Makati had a population of 309,770.
 Makati currently ranks 14th in population size within Metro Manila.

+Demonym

+Residents of Makati are widely known as Makatizen.

+Language

+Filipino and English are the Philippine official languages.
+Filipino, a standardized version of Tagalog, is spoken primarily in Metro Manila.

+Religion

 A majority of Makati residents identified their religious affiliation as Roman Catholic.
 Other groups having large number of members in the city are the Church of Jesus Christ of Latter-day Saints, Members Church of God International, Evangelical Christians, Iglesia ni Cristo, Protestantism, Islam, Hinduism, Buddhism and Judaism.

+Daytime Population

 Based on the city's Transport and Traffic Improvement Plan 2004–2014, the city's daytime population is estimated to be 3.7 million during weekdays, owing to the large number of people who come to work, do business, or shop.

 The daily influx of people into the city provides the skilled labor force that allows Makati to handle the service requirements of domestic as well as international transactions; it also serves as the base of a large consumer market that fuels the retail and service trade in the city.
 The large tidal population flows exert pressure on Makati's environment, services, and utilities, causing traffic congestions in major roads leading to the city, at the central business district, and the city's periphery.